iqbal-hasan291/AdventureWork_-PowerBI-/README.md

 ✅ Results

-Built a multi-page Power BI dashboard delivering both high-level KPIs and detailed insights
+Delivered a multi-page Power BI dashboard covering customers, territories, and products

-Identified opportunities for customer retention using RFM segmentation

-Highlighted regional and product-level growth areas

-Demonstrated how target analysis and price adjustments can inform decision-making
+Showed how pricing decisions impact revenue and profitability

+Used RFM segmentation to highlight customer loyalty and retention opportunities

+Provided insights on regional strengths and customer demographics

+Enabled leadership to make data-driven product and pricing strategies

 🎯 What I Learned

-How to structure and design a multi-page Power BI report for different audiences
+How to design a Power BI report that tells a story across multiple perspectives

-The value of RFM segmentation in identifying loyal vs. at-risk customers

-How territory and product analysis reveal business opportunities

-How to apply target tracking and price adjustments in product analysis
+Why RFM segmentation is valuable for customer retention analysis

+How to use price adjustment and revenue difference to evaluate pricing strategies

+The role of tree diagrams in understanding buying behavior by gender and product hierarchy

-Most importantly, how to translate raw numbers into a cohesive business story
+Most importantly, how to turn raw data into strategic insights that support decision-making

 🏁 Conclusion

-This project showed how data storytelling can turn raw numbers into meaningful business insights.
-By combining territory, customer, and product analysis with segmentation and performance tracking, Adventure Works can better understand its customers, optimize product strategies, and focus on high-value segments for growth.
+This project demonstrated how data storytelling can go beyond dashboards.
+By combining revenue analysis, product pricing, territory performance, customer segmentation, and tree diagram insights, Adventure Works can better understand its market, retain valuable customers, and make smarter business decisions.